amiller68/krondor-hetzner-iac/docs/hetzner/how_tos/ipfs_deployment.md

 Essentially:
 - we set up SSL much like we did for our WebServer's root domain
-- we set up a new server block to proxy requests to our IPFS node's gateway and API.
-This server block has a few new features:
+- we set up a new server blocks to proxy requests to our IPFS node's gateway and API (which we bound to port 5000).
+The API server block has a few new features:
   - it implements a reverse proxy to our IPFS node's gateway and API
   - it sets up a rate limit for our IPFS node's API to prevent abuse
   - it sets up basic authentication for our IPFS node's API